proxpero/TKOColorPicker/README.md

 # TKOColorPicker
 An Objective-C Color Picker control similar to the one in iWork.
+[No longer maintained, presented here for historical reasons]